With the Table du Temps Jadis discover

 ancient recipes from the Renaissance

-A rich and diverse blend of flavors, spices, cultural influences and innovation reflects the culinary art of medieval and Renaissance Europe
+A rich and diverse blend of flavors, spices, cultural influences and innovation reflects the culinary art of medieval and Renaissance Europe.

 - Culinary diversity and regionalism : each region, depending on its climate and local resources, develops its own culinary traditions and specialties.

-The Renaissance (from the 15th century to the beginning of the 17th century ) is a pivotal period which symbolizes the transition between two historical periods: the Middle Ages and what we commonly call “Modern Times”.
-The Italian Renaissance plays a crucial role in the evolution of European gastronomy, introducing new techniques, ingredients and ideas, which shape modern cuisine as we know it today.
+The Renaissance (from the 15th century to the beginning of the 17th century ) is a pivotal period that symbolizes the transition between two historical periods: the Middle Ages and what is commonly called "the Modern Era".
+The Italian Renaissance played a crucial role in the evolution of European gastronomy, introducing new techniques, ingredients and ideas, which shaped modern cuisine as we know it today.

 We can summarize the highlights of the gastronomy of this era as follows: